microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-1-build-agent.md

 ```

-Now go back to **main.tsp** file and import the repair agent's action we just deined into the agent.
+Now go back to **main.tsp** file and import the repair agent's action we just defined, into the agent.

 Replace *import "./actions/github.tsp";* with below statement: